NVIDIA/cuda-quantum/docs/sphinx/using/basics/run_kernel.rst

       nvq++ sample.cpp
       ./a.out

-  See the :ref:`API specification <cpp-api-landing-page>` for further information.
+  See the :doc:`API specification <../../../api/languages/cpp_api>` for further information.

 Observe
 +++++++++